Ketel Marte Player Props: Diamondbacks vs. Blue Jays

 Ketel Marte At The Plate

-- Marte leads Arizona in slugging percentage (.494) thanks to 33 extra-base hits.
+- Marte has an OPS of .860, fueled by an OBP of .365 and a team-best slugging percentage of .495 this season.

-- Among the qualified batters in MLB, he ranks 19th in batting average, 25th in on-base percentage, and 25th in slugging.
+- He ranks 21st in batting average, 25th in on base percentage, and 23rd in slugging among qualified hitters in MLB play.

-- Marte is batting .294 during his last games and is riding a four-game hitting streak.
+- Marte enters this game on a five-game hitting streak.
+During his last games, he's hitting .316.

-- In 18.1% of his games this season, he has gone deep, and 4.1% of his trips to the dish.
+- Looking at the 84 games he has played this season, he's hit a long ball in 15 of them (17.9%), and in 4.1% of his trips to the dish.

-- In 29 games this year (34.9%), Marte has picked up an RBI, and in 12 of those games (14.5%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- In 34.5% of his games this season, Marte has tallied at least one RBI.
+In 12 of those games (14.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 45 of 83 games this year, and more than once 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.